Can I use my laptop display for my Desktop?

 Are there workarounds?

-If you have both your desktop and laptop connected to a network, along with the proper permissions, you may use a Windows feature known as Remote Desktop Connection to control and display the desktop's content on a laptop computer.
+If both your desktop and laptop are connected to a network, and you have the proper permissions, you may use a Windows feature known as Remote Desktop Connection.
+This feature allows the user to control and display the desktop's content on the laptop's screen.

 Laptop no longer in use